Diseconomies of Scale-Meaning

 As the company grows large, the need for resources also rises.
-They require natural resources, labor, land, physical resources, etc. In turn, the availability of the resources reduces and the firm has to incur higher costs for procuring the same resources.
-Skilled labor become short in supply.
-As a result, a high salary offered to attract skilled labor.
-This induces additional cost.
+They require natural resources, labor, land, physical resources, etc. In turn, the availability of the resources reduces, and the firm has to incur higher costs for procuring the same resources.
+Skilled labor becomes short in supply.
+As a result, a high salary is offered to attract skilled labor.
+This induces additional costs.

 Diseconomies of Pollution

-Moreover, due to environmental issues all such polluting industries are put in a specific zone so the distant location may increase the infrastructural costs beyond a point.
+Moreover, due to environmental issues, all such polluting industries are put in a specific zone so that the distant location may increase the infrastructural costs beyond a point.
 Consequently, it increases water pollution, noise pollution, and soil pollution.

 Solutions for Diseconomies of Scale

-Yes, diseconomies of scale is an integral part of growing industrial production.
-To address such issue following are few ways that may be considered by the Management to reduce its impact:
+Yes, diseconomies of scale are an integral part of growing industrial production.
+To address such an issue following are a few ways that the Management may consider to reduce its impact:

-- Relocation of operations, that means to change the location of operation to reduce cost and increase operational efficiency.
+- Relocation of operations means to change the location of operations to reduce cost and increase operational efficiency.

 - Sub-Contracting or job-contracting a part of the job.

-- Revamping the exissting Organization structure.
-This is to address the increased and decentralized requirements as the overall size of operation has increased.
+- Revamping the existing Organization structure.
+This is to address the increased and decentralized requirements as the overall size of the operation has increased.

 - The introduction of new and improved technology to improve the production process.